Mishraji566/Resturant_Billing_System/README.md

 ## STEP-3

-Select the Quntity of item :-
+Select the quantity of item :-

 ![](Screenshot/Billing%20Discription.JPG)